Skip to main content

 Big Country Manufacturing Alliance (Abilene) is creating accessible pathways into well-paying manufacturing careers through training, recruitment and retention efforts.

-Deep East Texas College and Career Alliance (Jasper) supports rural and first-generation college students in attaining post-secondary credentials that are in demand by regional employers.
+Deep East Texas College and Career Alliance (Jasper) is helping rural and first-generation college students in attaining post-secondary credentials that are in demand by regional employers.

 Education Partnership of the Permian Basin (Midland–Odessa) is developing a cradle-to-career continuum of support in the region by working to improve early childhood outcomes and college and career readiness.